me9hanics/ml-nba-height-from-performance/README.md

 ### .. were the models chosen and trained?

+- Random forests, gradient boosted models, and specially ensembling forests were chosen, and a tree for comparison.
+Training and test data is split in a way, that every player appears in only one of the datasets.

 As instances of data (players) are rare, noisy (players play very different regardless of height) but attributes are common, more basic models are good choices such as random forests.
 For improved results, gradient boosted models are also trained.
 These models however don't have enough data and computing power (e.g. hyperparameter tuning) to perform as well as they could, and typically performed only comparably when initialized with the random forest models.<br>
 (Random forests cannot enable indirect relationships between the target and the features, but gradient boosted models can learn these.
 For example, age clearly doesn't correlate with height.
 However, a player's performance strongly develops with age, and we predict height from performance - therefore the age attribute could indeed indirectly be useful.)